Nothing sets the mood for a relaxing soak in the bath, or just chilling on a calm rainy evening, like the warm glow and comforting scent of a candle.

 Beeswax, on the other hand, is a natural byproduct of the beekeeping industry.
 It’s not a vegan option, though, as harvesting beeswax could contribute to colony collapse.

 As long as you choose a responsibly sourced wax, you can avoid most negative health effects associated with candle wax.

 For example, soy wax is often bleached, dyed, fragranced and mixed with paraffin.
 Look for non-GMO, pure, organic soy wax to avoid inhaling these harmful chemicals.
 Unfortunately, this type may be hard to find.

 Be aware that beeswax can become contaminated if the bees are pollinating in a field in which pesticides are sprayed.
 You may be able to support your local farmers and find pure, organic beeswax at your local farmer’s market.
 Ask the beekeeper about his bees and nearby fields.

 Overall, beeswax is the safest option for you and the environment.
 Not only is it easier to obtain locally, but it also produces a warm, bright light.
 It will last longer and its natural honey-like scent pairs beautifully with any essential oil.

-Picking the Perfect Essential Oil
+Picking the Best Essential Oils for Candles

 There are many ways to add essential oils to your daily routine.
 Adding your favorite essential oils to a homemade candle is a convenient way to reap the benefits of aromatherapy.

-The oils you choose should match the ambiance you want to create.
+When making candles with essential oils, the oils you choose should match the ambiance you want to create.
 Essential oils can be used to calm anxiety, boost focus or simply set the mood for a special occasion.
 You also want to ensure it has a pleasant scent!